jakt/JACoreData/README.md

 [![Language: Swift 3](https://img.shields.io/badge/language-swift%203-4BC51D.svg?style=flat)](https://developer.apple.com/swift)
 ![License: MIT](http://img.shields.io/badge/license-MIT-lightgrey.svg?style=flat)

-JACoreData is a simple wrapper for Core Data objects in Swift iOS projects.
+JACoreData is a simple wrapper for Core Data objects in swift iOS projects.
+While fairly lightweight, this library makes fetching, creating, and saving NSManagedObjects easier and cleaner.
+Simply conform your already laid out `NSManagedObject` files to the `ManagedObjectType` protocol in JACoreData and you instantly gain access to multiple convenience methods.

 ## Installation
 JACoreData is designed to be installed using Carthage.